 ‘To err is human, but to really foul things up you need a computer,’ they used to say in Britain in the 1980s.
 The first computers were being put into wider operation, and the growing dependence on information technology brought its own specific problems.
 These circumstances gave rise to ITIL, a compendium or ‘library’ of IT management procedures proven in practice.
-Today, ITIL is the most successful set of best practices, and thanks to a recent update remains relevant to modern businesses even after 30 years.
-In the new series, we will introduce the basic concepts of the new edition and show how to put theory into practice without further ado.
 Before we embark on the tasty topics from the new ITIL 4 edition, let’s take a short walk down memory lane.
 That will also give us a few choice items to take away.

 What is ITIL?

 Let’s start with the Wikipedia definition: “ITIL (formerly Information Technology Infrastructure Library) is a set of detailed practices for IT activities such as IT service management (ITSM) and IT asset management (ITAM) that focus on aligning IT services with the needs of business.”

 Simply put, it is all about practical experience summarized in a comprehensive framework.
 The emphasis on business alignment is key.
 IT is strategically important for the success of any business today, so IT people need to understand how their department contributes to business goals.
 But more on that later.
 It was created in the 1980s in the UK at the instigation of the government, responding to the growing role of technology in business.
 Since then, ITIL has established itself as a proven and globally recognized framework for IT Service Management.